 If you are concerned that you or someone you love may develop an addiction to opioids, education is a key factor in combating it.
 Talk to your healthcare provider or visit a reputable online source, such as the National Institute on Drug Abuse or the Centers for Disease Control and Prevention for more information.
 Additionally, if your doctor prescribes an opioid for pain management, make sure to ask if there are other options available or get a second opinion from another doctor.

-Opioid addiction affects people in all walks of life.
-At Briarwood Detox Center, we offer inpatient medical detox and an executive detox program to address the specific needs of adult clients of all ages, professionals, and lifestyles.
+Opioid addiction affects people from all walks of life.
+At Briarwood Detox Center, we offer inpatient medical detox for opioid addiction and an executive detox program to address the specific needs of adult clients of all ages, professionals, and lifestyles.
 Call today to learn more about our individualized detox programs or to enroll.